edween69/dnd-dungeon-master/README.md

 After installing raylib, follow the instructions below to build and run each portion of the project.
 ### 0. Download the Project ###
 - Clone the repository or download the ZIP file from GitHub and extract it to your desired location

+                                           or

+- Download the ZIP file from Canvas and extract it to your desired location

 ### 1. Combat Engine Prototype ###